muqiuhan/muqiuhan.github.io/source/_posts/Dealing-with-complex-dependency-injection-in-FSharp.md

 ## Reader monad

-Before we continue: **what we're going to cover now is less useful in terms of current state of F# ecosystem for the reasons I'll mention later**.
+Before we continue: what we're going to cover now is less useful in terms of current state of F# ecosystem for the reasons I'll mention later.

-The pattern we'll use here is known as a **[Reader Monad](https://fsharpforfunandprofit.com/posts/elevated-world-6/?ref=bartoszsypytkowski.com)**.
+The pattern we'll use here is known as a [Reader Monad](https://fsharpforfunandprofit.com/posts/elevated-world-6/?ref=bartoszsypytkowski.com).
 While it's useful in certain situations, it's not widely used - IMO it's fault lies in the name itself, which somehow managed to sound both borderline meaningless and scary in ears of many developers.

 The rest of this blog post will be introduction to this style in F#, however focused solely around problem of dependency management - we'll ignore other aspects of monads.